-Ora Grinberg focuses her practice on U.S. corporate and international taxation.
-She represents clients in tax planning and tax controversy matters, with emphasis on international tax planning, cross-border and domestic mergers and acquisitions, and restructuring.
+Ora Grinberg focuses her practice on US corporate and international taxation.
+She represents clients in tax planning and tax controversy matters, with emphasis on international tax planning, cross-border and domestic mergers and acquisitions, and restructurings.
 Her clients come from a diverse set of industries and geographic jurisdictions (including both domestic and foreign entities) and range in size from start-ups to large Fortune 500 companies.

-Ora speaks at conferences for professional tax groups and leads workshops on Business Law Basics for new entrepreneurs.
-She regularly provides pro bono services to various nonprofit organizations and low-income individuals.
-For the last 6 years, Ora has volunteered for Tax-Aid as a tax expert and has served as co-site manager for the last 5 years.
+Ora regularly speaks at conferences for professional tax groups and frequently leads workshops on Business Law Basics for new entrepreneurs and small businesses.
+She routinely provides pro bono services to various nonprofit organizations and low-income individuals, and regularly volunteers for Tax-Aid as a tax expert and co-site manager (for the last 7 years).

 Ora graduated Order of the Coif from the University of California, Berkeley, School of Law (Boalt Hall) in 2011.
 Ora is admitted to the State Bar of California.
 She is a member of the State Bar of California Taxation Section and the American Bar Association Section of Taxation.
 She is also a member of International Fiscal Association.

 In with the New – In with the Old: TJCA Allows for Full Expensing of New and Old Depreciable Property; Lower Tax Rates for Certain Sales to Foreign BuyersThere has always been a tension between buyers and sellers as to whether to structure a negotiated M&A transaction as a “stock sale” or an “asset sale”